livewire/livewire/docs/javascript.md

 With the above code in your application, when a user's session has expired, instead of the default dialog they will receive a custom confirm dialog or whatever behavior you choose to implement.

 ### Loading Alpine and Livewire as modules
-By default Alpine and Livewire are loaded via an `<script src="livewire.js">` tag.
-This means you cannot control the order how these libraries are loaded.
-The consequence is that importing and registering Alpine plugins like the example below will no longer work.
+By default, Alpine and Livewire are loaded using the `<script src="livewire.js">` tag, which means you have no control over the order in which these libraries are loaded.
+Consequently, importing and registering Alpine plugins, as shown in the example below, will no longer function:

 ```js
 import mask from '@alpinejs/mask'